-During the pandemic, we took a huge range of measures to ensure people were safe while traveling.
-This included extensive cleaning regimes across the public transport network and working with London's boroughs to introduce the Streetspace for London programme, which provides wider pavements and cycle lanes so people can walk and cycle safely and maintain social distancing.
+During the pandemic, we took a huge range of measures to ensure people were safe while travelling.
+This included extensive cleaning regimes across the public transport network and working with London's boroughs to introduce the Streetspace for London programme, which provided wider pavements and cycle lanes for people to walk and cycle safely and maintain social distancing.
 London's recovery is vital to the UK's recovery as life returns to normal.
-We want to ensure London avoids a car-led recovery and we continue to reassure people the capital and our transport network is safe and ready for them.
+We want to ensure London avoids a carled recovery and we continue to reassure people the capital and our transport network is safe and ready for them.